Not Accepting Guests

 In Summer 2013 I roadtripped toured up and down the East Coast with MGF J. Freeman and surfed the couches of both his and my pals, as well as of total strangers (who soon became friends!).

-Bohemian literature, music, and art; intellectual conversation; breathtaking sights and experiences; taking in all that the world has to cook up.
+All literature, music, and art; bohemian lifestyles and; intellectual conversation; breathtaking sights and experiences; taking in all that the world has to cook up.

 Music, Movies, and Books